skeezicsb/PERQemu/PERQemu/Readme.txt

       PERQ chassis/IO Board combinations.
 It provides high quality output in PNG or TIFF format at 240 or 300 dpi.

+  Speech:
+    - The PERQ's CVSD chip is implemented and can produce 16-32kHz mono sound output on the host's default audio device.
+The latest rewrite is still undergoing testing and refinement, and the Settings/Configuration options (and debugging aids) are subject to change.
+But it bleeps and bloops!

 There is a ton of additional detail about the internals of PERQemu itself in the source distribution.
 See Readme-source.txt, or the copious notes in the